tkem/openlap/README.md

 - send out the pace car in case of emergency, or temporarily disable lap counting during a "yellow flag" phase.

-Please note that some features, such as the start light and pace car buttons, require Carrera® Control Unit firmware version 5.331 or higher.
-Carrera® Check Lane support generally requires at least firmware version 5.336.
+Some features, such as the start light and pace car buttons, will require Carrera® Control Unit firmware version 3.31 or higher.
+Carrera® Check Lane support generally requires at least firmware version 3.36.

 Open Lap is available as an Android app from the [Google Play Store](https://play.google.com/store/apps/details?id=at.co.kemmer.openlap).